SpikeInterface/spikeinterface/doc/module_sorting_components.rst

  * clustering
  * template matching

-For some of theses steps, implementations are in early stage and are still a bit drafty.
+For some of theses steps, implementations are in avery early stage and are still a bit *drafty*.
-Signature and behavior may change from time to time.
+Signature and behavior may change from time to time in this alpha period development.

-You can also have a look `spikeinterface blog <https://spikeinterface.github.io>`_ where have have more detailled notebook on sorting components.
+You can also have a look `spikeinterface blog <https://spikeinterface.github.io>`_ where there are more detailled notebooks on sorting components.

 Peak detection